-Depending on the size of the package and the speed of Salesforce, the time taken for these steps can vary a large amount.
+Depending on the size of the package and the speed of Salesforce, the time taken for these steps can vary significantly.

 What causes the variations in the validation/deployment time?

 The load Salesforce is experiencing at the time of your validation or deployment is the primary cause.
-During peak hours in the US, when the greatest number of users are active on the platform, the speed of the service slows down.
-There's nothing you can do about this other than sit it out unfortunately!
+During peak hours in the US, when the most users are active on the platform, the speed of the service slows down.
+There's nothing you can do about this other than sit it out, unfortunately!

 The level of slowdown tends to vary based on the org types.
-For example, Production orgs tend to be more tolerant to load than Developer edition orgs, however this is not a hard and fast rule.
+For example, Production orgs tend to be more tolerant of the Salesforce load than Developer edition orgs.
+However, this is not a hard and fast rule.